cunicu/cunicu/docs/Signaling.md

 ## Backends

-ɯice can support multiple backends for signaling session information such as session IDs, ICE candidates, public keys and STUN credentials.
+cunicu can support multiple backends for signaling session information such as session IDs, ICE candidates, public keys and STUN credentials.

 ### Available backends